kzmeyao/sando/src/places/usa/sabrina-lake-trail.md

 <figure>
 <figure>

-After a couple hours of lugging our gear into the mountain, we arrived at Moonlight Lake, our final destination.
-As the lake was fed by a glacier, the water took on a turquoise hue.
+After a couple hours of lugging our gear into the mountain with plenty of breaks to rest our shoulders, we arrived at Moonlight Lake, our final destination.
+As the lake was fed by a nearby glacier, the water took on a turquoise hue.
 I will never get sick of this color for a lake.

+<figure>
+<figure>

 The vicinity around the lake was like a playground.
 Surrounded by multiple high mountain peaks, there were other alpine lakes and meadows all around.
 We dropped off all of our stuff and had a wonderful time exploring.

-<figure>
-<figure>
 <figure>
 <figure>